It looks like she's going to a New Year's Eve party.

 They'll spy on you.

-Even though Clinton started this whole thing and created echelon, uh the American thinker had a great piece yesterday.
+Even though Clinton started this whole thing and created Echelon, the American Thinker had a great piece yesterday, New York Times stories in 1999.

-In fact, let me find uh let me find uh find that here.
+Fact, let me find that here.

 And it's better if I read this to you than try to paraphrase it.

-The point is the New York Times totally supportive echelon, said that few will disagree with the notion that we must engage in this kind of surveillance, which is far worse than what the NSA does.
+The point is the New York Times totally supported echelon, said that few will disagree with the notion that we must engage in this kind of surveillance, which is far worse than what the NSA does.

-Few would disagree if we have to engage in this kind of surveillance in order to catch terrorists and drug dealers and whoever else.
+We have to engage in this kind of surveillance in order to catch terrorists and drug dealers and whoever else.

 But the bottom line is with this, they have been out there telling people you can't trust big government.

-No, they're saying Bush, Republicans can't be trusted to run the government.
+Well, no, they're saying Bush, Republicans can't be trusted to run the government.

 Big government spies on people.